Jacqueline Schreiber, LCSW · 609-921-6070

 My style is empathic, collaborative, and client-centered.
 I help clients better understand their patterns of thinking, feeling and behaving which provides the foundation for making purposeful changes in their lives and relationships.
 I utilize various approaches including psycho-education, insight-oriented therapy, and Cognitive Behavioral Therapy (CBT), depending on the client’s needs and reason for seeking therapy.
 I also integrate life coaching and solution-focused strategies, when appropriate.

-My work experience includes short and long-term therapy with young adults and adults, focusing on addiction recovery and mental health issues, including depression, anxiety, life transitions, improving work/life balance, relationships, and self-esteem.
+My work experience includes short and long-term therapy with older teens, young adults and adults, focusing on addiction recovery and mental health issues, including depression, anxiety, life transitions, improving work/life balance, relationships, and self-esteem.
 I have designed and facilitated various parent and young adult workshops, e.g. navigating the transition from middle school to high school, building healthy relationships, tools for effective communication and decision-making.

 Elaine H. Handleman, LCSW · 609-921-6070